Skip to main content

 The amplification of flood frequencies by sea level rise (SLR) is expected to become one of the most economically damaging impacts of climate change for many coastal locations.
 Understanding the magnitude and pattern by which the frequency of current flood levels increase is important for developing more resilient coastal settlements, particularly since flood risk management (e.g. infrastructure, insurance, communications) is often tied to estimates of flood return periods.
 The Intergovernmental Panel on Climate Change's Fifth Assessment Report characterized the multiplication factor by which the frequency of flooding of a given height increases (referred to here as an amplification factor; AF).
 However, this characterization neither rigorously considered uncertainty in SLR nor distinguished between the amplification of different flooding levels (such as the 10% versus 0.2% annual chance floods); therefore, it may be seriously misleading.
 Because both historical flood frequency and projected SLR are uncertain, we combine joint probability distributions of the two to calculate AFs and their uncertainties over time.
 Under probabilistic relative sea level projections, while maintaining storm frequency fixed, we estimate a median 40-fold increase (ranging from 1- to 1314-fold) in the expected annual number of local 100-year floods for tide-gauge locations along the contiguous US coastline by 2050.
 While some places can expect disproportionate amplification of higher frequency events and thus primarily a greater number of historically precedented floods, others face amplification of lower frequency events and thus a particularly fast growing risk of historically unprecedented flooding.
 For example, with 50 cm of SLR, the 10%, 1%, and 0.2% annual chance floods are expected respectively to recur 108, 335, and 814 times as often in Seattle, but 148, 16, and 4 times as often in Charleston, SC.

-Vardy, Mark, Michael Oppenheimer, Navroz K. Dubash, Jessica O'Reilly, and Dale Jamieson.
-2017.
-“The Intergovernmental Panel on Climate Change: Challenges and Opportunities.”
-Annual Review of Environment and Resources Vol.42: 55-75.
-Abstract
+Vardy, Mark et al. “The Intergovernmental Panel on Climate Change: Challenges and Opportunities.”
+Annual Review of Environment and Resources Vol.42 (2017): 55–75.
+Print.

 The Intergovernmental Panel on Climate Change (IPCC) conducts policy-relevant but not policy-prescriptive assessments of climate science.
 In this review, we engage with some of the key design features, achievements, and challenges that situate and characterize the IPCC as an intergovernmental organization that is tasked with producing global environmental assessments (GEAs).
 These include the process of working through consensus to assess and summarize climate science and the need to include knowledge from as many of the 195 IPCC nation-states as possible, despite the structural inequalities between developed and developing countries.
 To highlight salient features that are unique to the IPCC but that offer lessons for other organizations that conduct GEAs, we include case studies on the politics of climate denialism, the use of geoengineering in mitigation scenarios, and the links between adaptive capacity, adaptation, and global development.
 We conclude with a discussion of institutional reflexivity.
 We consider how the IPCC can model an ethical and participatory response to climate change by critically examining, and being transparent about, the relation between science and politics.

-Xian, Siyuan, Jie Yin, Ning Lin, and Michael Oppenheimer.
-2017.
-“Influence of risk factors and past events on flood resilience in coastal megacities: Comparative analysis of NYC and Shanghai.”
-Science of The Total Environment 610-611: 1251-1261.
-Abstract
+Xian, Siyuan et al. “Influence of Risk Factors and past Events on Flood Resilience in Coastal Megacities: Comparative Analysis of NYC and Shanghai.”
+Science of The Total Environment 610-611 (2017): 1251–1261.

 Coastal flood protection measures have been widely implemented to improve flood resilience.
 However, protection levels vary among coastal megacities globally.
 This study compares the distinct flood protection standards for two coastal megacities, New York City and Shanghai, and investigates potential influences such as risk factors and past flood events.
 Extreme value analysis reveals that, compared to NYC, Shanghai faces a significantly higher flood hazard.
 Flood inundation analysis indicates that Shanghai has a higher exposure to extreme flooding.
 Meanwhile, Shanghai's urban development, population, and economy have increased much faster than NYC's over the last three decades.
 These risk factors provide part of the explanation for the implementation of a relatively high level of protection (e.g. reinforced concrete sea-wall designed for a 200-year flood return level) in Shanghai and low protection (e.g. vertical brick and stone walls and sand dunes) in NYC.
 However, individual extreme flood events (typhoons in 1962, 1974, and 1981) seem to have had a greater impact on flood protection decision-making in Shanghai, while NYC responded significantly less to past events (with the exception of Hurricane Sandy).
 Climate change, sea level rise, and ongoing coastal development are rapidly changing the hazard and risk calculus for both cities and both would benefit from a more systematic and dynamic approach to coastal protection.